Membership Rules

 Job Changes

-2. If members are no longer directly responsible for copyright policy and education through a lateral move or move to an administrative-level position in an academic institution or research library, they are requested to assess their direct contribution to and benefit from the group and to recuse themselves from UIPO membership if they determine their career trajectory no longer meets the membership criteria defined above.
+2. If members are no longer directly responsible for copyright policy and education through a lateral move or move up to an administrative-level position in an academic institution or research library, they are requested to assess their direct contribution to and benefit from the group and to recuse themselves from UIPO membership if they determine their career trajectory no longer meets the Criteria for Membership.

 3. If members move into an administrative-level position in an academic institution or research library without direct responsibility for copyright policy and education, and with a junior colleague at the same institution who is directly responsible for copyright, and that junior colleague is a current UIPO member or is eligible for membership, the senior member is requested to assess how their continued membership may affect their junior colleague’s ability to participate freely and develop professionally, and to recuse themselves from UIPO membership as soon as may be appropriate to support their junior colleague’s professional independence.
 Multiple individual members from an institution are expected, with recognition that development of junior colleagues is to be prioritized.